 What is the Bar Pro Bono Unit?

-The Bar Pro Bono Unit was established in 1996 by Lord Goldsmith QC.
-It is a registered charity which helps to find pro bono or free legal assistance from volunteer barristers for those who need it.
-The Unit is dedicated to increasing access to justice.
+The Bar Pro Bono Unit (BPBU) was established in 1996 by Lord Goldsmith QC.
+It is the Bar’s national charity which helps to find free legal assistance from volunteer barristers for those who need it.

 Who can get help

-Pro bono assistance is available to those who cannot afford to pay and public funding is not available, although it is a charity with limited resources and therefore it cannot help in all cases.
-You may be able to get help in a case if the following applies:
+Pro bono assistance is available to those who cannot afford to pay and public funding is not available; it is, however, a charity with limited resources and therefore cannot help in all cases.
+You may be able to get help in a case if:

-Any one piece of work for which assistance is required will not take more than 3 days (although the Unit may extend this over several pieces of work within a single case or exercise its discretion in exceptional cases).
+- any one piece of work for which assistance is required will not take more than three days (although the Unit may extend this over several pieces of work within a single case or exercise its discretion in exceptional cases).

-It is primarily aimed at helping individuals although the Unit can assist organisations such as community groups, charities and small companies if it is satisfied that the organisation, or its members, cannot jointly afford to pay, or reasonably be expected to jointly pay, for a barrister.
+It is primarily aimed at helping individuals, although the BPBU can assist community groups, charities and small companies if it is satisfied that the organisation, or its members, cannot jointly afford to pay, or reasonably be expected to jointly pay, for a barrister.

-Applications are not accepted from litigants in person directly.
-All applications to the Pro Bono Unit must be made through either a solicitor or advice agency, such as the Citizens Advice Bureau or a Law Centre who will assist an applicant in identifying whether a case is suitable for referral to the Unit.
-The Pro Bono Unit works closely in partnership with solicitors and advice agencies throughout England and Wales and encourages solicitors and referring agencies to liaise directly with the unit over individual applications and queries.
+Applications are not accepted from claimants directly.
+All applications to the BPBU must be made through either a solicitor or advice agency, such as Citizens Advice or a Law Centre who will assist an applicant in identifying whether a case is suitable for referral to the BPBU.